-An associate degree program in organizational management can prepare students to obtain entry-level management positions in the world of business, preparing them to manage personnel through effective communication and leadership techniques.
-Programs can provide students with skills in critical thinking, problem solving and business planning.
-An associate degree program in organizational management is typically designed to be completed over a 2-year period and is commonly composed of about 60 credit hours of coursework.
+An associate degree program in organizational management can prepare students to manage personnel through effective communication and leadership techniques.
+Programs can provide students with skills in critical thinking, problem-solving and business planning.
+The program is designed to be completed over a 2-year period and is commonly composed of about 60 credit hours of coursework.
 In certain cases, some courses may be available completely online.
-Students typically need to have a high school diploma or its equivalent to enroll in an associate degree program.
+Students need to have a high school diploma or its equivalent to enroll in an associate degree program.

-The coursework offered in an associate degree program in organizational management can vary by program, but will typically prepare the student for dealing with customers, supervising employees and completing administrative work.
+The coursework offered in an associate degree program in organizational management can vary by program, but should prepare the student for dealing with customers, supervising employees and completing administrative work.
 Courses can include topics like:

 - Human resource administration

 - Project management in quality organizations

 - Management and leadership

 Popular Careers and Possible Salaries

 Companies and other organizations are complex structures that operate on many different levels under the supervision of an assortment of management personnel.
 An associate degree program in organizational management can be a starting point in a variety of industries and management titles.
 More advanced positions, such as public relations manager or marketing manager, may require bachelor's or master's degrees, but associate degree holders can obtain entry-level positions such as:

 While salary is really dependent on the exact position, the U.S. Bureau of Labor Statistics reported in May 2012 that general and operations managers overall earned an average annual wage of $114,850 (www.bls.gov).